makersacademy/takeaway-challenge/README.md

 - Updated #place to pass 24h time to #send, test green.

-- Refactored #place to use helper method #delivery_time
+- Refactored #place to use private helper method #calculate_delivery_time, and a constant ONE_HOUR to remove the 60 * 60 magic number for calculating the delivery time, and also #time_as_24 to provide a 24h format.
+Tests still green.

 <!-- Links -->